aizazjk02/ai-summarizer/README.md

 5. Create `.env` file inside the project directory.

 6. Add the API Key inside `.env` file.
-Ensure the variable name is exactly as shown below and replace the value with your API key.
+Ensure that the variable name is exactly as shown below and replace the value with your API key.
     ```sh
     VITE_RAPID_API_ARTICLE_KEY='3866acmsh973956c5ec07834p1e910ejsnfef2352934a9'